Updated 28 October 2020

 Biocair, at this point in time, and until the end of 2020, anticipates no real changes to trade or regulations between the UK and EU in the life sciences logistics sector.

-As 2020 progresses we should begin to get a better idea on what to expect from 2021.
-If the situation should change during this time we will be working closely with the authorities and our customers to ensure the pharmaceutical supply chain is adequately prepared.
+As 2020 nears to an end we should begin to get a better idea on what to expect from 2021.
+If the situation should change during this time we will be working closely with the authorities and our customers to ensure the life sciences supply chain is adequately prepared.

 What has happened and what is expected to happen?